nmstate/nmstate.github.io/examples.md

 ```

 ## Interfaces: ethernet
-The example includes 3 ethernet interfaces, two with static IPv4 and the 3rd
+The example includes 3 ethernet interfaces, two with static IPv4 and IPv6 and
-with no IP and with the state set to down.
+the 3rd with no IP and with the state set to down.

 ```
 interfaces: